 Clean Cinnamon Bun Recipe Is Dairy Free Too!

-Thanks to coconut butter (see photo on left), I was even able to make a rich and decadent dairy free frosting for my gluten free cinnamon bun recipe.
+Thanks to coconut butter (see photo on left), these even include a rich and decadent dairy free frosting to drizzle on top.
 If you haven’t heard of coconut butter yet, it’s an incredibly nutrient-dense food made from the “meat” or flesh of coconuts.
 In fact, because it is a “whole fat”. coconut butter has the same health-promoting qualities as coconut oil, and then some.
 For example, coconut butter (but not coconut oil) contains both iron and fiber.

 Cinnamon Date Paste Takes the Place of Refined Sugar

-And finally, thanks to cinnamon date paste, I was even able to make the gluten free cinnamon bun recipe free of refined sugar!
+And finally, thanks to cinnamon date paste, these cinnamon buns are even free from refined sugar!

 Most cinnamon bun recipes call for sugar (and LOTS of it!), but by combining dates, a little extra virgin coconut oil, raw honey, water and cinnamon in a food processor you get a nutrient-dense but decadently sweet cinnamon date paste.

-I know my gluten free cinnamon bun recipe clearly won’t taste like what you might get from Cinnabon, but I promise it won’t disappoint 😉Print
+I know this gluten free cinnamon bun recipe clearly won’t taste like what you might get from Cinnabon, but I promise it won’t disappoint 😉Print

 Nobody (and I mean nobody!) will believe these sweet, sticky, ooey-gooey cinnamon buns are both dairy free and gluten free with no refined sugar.